prjctgeek/foodie/content/recipes/frittata/index.md

 - 1 medium onion
 - 10 eggs
 - splash of half and half
-- Parmesan
+- Parmesan cheese
-- mozzarella
+- mozzarella cheese
-- basil
+- fresh basil
-- roasted artichoke hearts
+- can of artichoke hearts

 Set the oven to 400 F to pre-heat

 Halve some artichoke hearts and place on a cookie sheet.
 Place in the oven while it's pre-heating

-Using a 10 inch cast iron pan (4 servings) , brown/render diced bacon.
+Using a 10 inch cast iron pan (for 4 servings) , brown/render diced bacon.
 Scoop out the bacon, leaving the fat in the pan.
 Sweat the onions and garlic in the rendered bacon fat for a few minutes.